 Colour - As the basic use of wood is to make furniture and decor items for the house, colour and appearance play a vital role in choosing a variety of wood.
 But the colour of the wood varies from type to type.
 The wood is available in a wide range of colours starting from white to dark brown etc. The colour of the wood also changes with the observation.
 If a tree can be observed from top to bottom, it appears in some colour and vice versa.

-Luster - Another physical property of wood is its luster.
+Lustre - Another physical property of wood is its lustre.
 Luster refers to the tendency of elements with the reflection of light.
-After colour, priority is given to the luster of the wood.
+After colour, priority is given to the lustre of the wood.